klis87/redux-requests/docusaurus/docs/guides/usage-with-react.md

 ### `useMutation`

 `useMutation` is a hook which uses `useSelector` from `react-redux` together with `getMutationSelector` from `redux-requests`.
-It accepts the same arguments as `getMutation`.
+It accepts the same arguments as `getMutationSelector`.
 Like in case of `useQuery`, you could render

 For example: